spoleto-software/Spoleto.Delivery/README.md

 This library is used in the following code:

-1. MasterPost provider to parse textual representations of an address to get a city Fias identifier if it is not provided.
+1. MasterPost provider to parse textual representations of an address to get a city Fias identifier, if it is not provided.
 2. Cdek provider in the GetDeliveryPoints method for the same reason.

 ### Callbacks

-Also the solution provides demo examples of implementation of services for updating order statuses.
+Also the solution provides demo examples of implementation of services for updating delivery order statuses.

 #### Spoleto.Delivery.Callback.Cdek

-Web Api callback service for **[Cdek webhooks]**(https://api-docs.cdek.ru/29924139.html):
+Web Api callback service for **[Cdek webhooks](https://api-docs.cdek.ru/29924139.html)**:

 https://github.com/spoleto-software/Spoleto.Delivery/tree/main/src/Callbacks/Spoleto.Delivery.Callback.Cdek

 #### Spoleto.Delivery.Callback.MasterPost

-Windows service to check delivery order statuses from MasterPost with a specified frequency:
+Windows service to check delivery order statuses from MasterPost Web service with a specified frequency:

 https://github.com/spoleto-software/Spoleto.Delivery/tree/main/src/Callbacks/Spoleto.Delivery.Callback.MasterPost